 Look at that delicious taco!
 Isn’t it just calling your name?

 Well, if you like different, then you’ll love this recipe.
-Plus, making the meat in the Instant Pot is so much easier, faster and cleaner than cooking it in the ground or a slow cooker.
+Plus, making the meat in the Instant Pot is so much easier, faster, and cleaner than cooking it in the ground or a slow cooker.
 Very few ingredients and steps are required.
-I was surprised how easy this recipe was to put together.
+I was surprised by how easy this recipe was to put together.

 Gather Your Ingredients